-Next EHRA CP exam will be held during the EHRA EUROPACE 2013 congress in Athens, Greece.
+Next EHRA CP exam will take place on 18 June 2014, during the Cardiostim EHRA Europace congress in Nice, France.

 First time fee